How To Store Almond Flour (& Does It Go Bad)

 Almonds are full of heart-healthy fats and proteins and so is the flour.
 This can give extra moisture when cooking with it which can be ideal for muffins and brownies.
 Products made with almond flour are denser than those with regular flour, however.

 If you are wondering about almond meal, this is very similar to almond flour as it’s also made with ground almonds.
-The difference is that the skin is not removed from the almonds first so almond meal is a different color, texture and has a different taste compared to almond flour.
+The difference is that the skin is not removed from the almonds first so almond meal is a different color, and texture and has a different taste compared to almond flour.

-It’s a darker brown, is coarser and can have a bitter taste.
+It’s a darker brown, is coarser, and can have a bitter taste.
 This means almond flour and meal are not directly interchangeable unless you don’t mind the different results you’ll get cooking with almond meal.

 Does Almond Flour Go Bad?